Natural Alternative Therapies

 We’ve already covered body-cleaning and beauty products, so all you’ve got left is laundry and your shower curtain.

-First, replace your plastic (with PVC) curtain with cloth curtain.
+First, replace your plastic (with PVC) curtain with a cloth curtain.
 When it gets dirty, just throw it in the laundry along with a few drops of Tea Tree Oil to disinfect it.

 Replace all your toxin-full laundry products with natural/homemade laundry products.